wp-papi/wp-papi.github.io/public/README.md

 site
 ====

-Landing site and documentation (for 3.x) for Papi.
+Landning site and documentation (for 3.x) for Papi.

 Modifications should be made in `source` branch.